Salvadel/soc-homelab-enviornment/setup/vmware-setup.md

 ## VM Security Hardening

-To prevent accidental data leakage between the host machine and the guest VMs the following features were disabled on all five virtual machines.
+To prevent accidental data leakage between the host machine and the guest VMs, the following features were disabled on all five virtual machines.

 ### Shared Folders Disabled